Custom Tempered Glass

 Score a Line

-Before we get into how and why to score a line in your glass, we must first mention that this technique should only be used if you plan on cutting the glass away.
+Before we get into how and why to score a line in your glass, we must first mention that you should use only this technique if you plan on cutting the glass away.
 Do not use this technique on new glass or glass that you do not want to disturb.

 Explore More at Genuine Marketplace to Buy Real Tempered Glass